 5 Trips On 1 River – We Know That Can Get Confusing

-Are you looking for boat swamping rapids, a sit back and relax kind of float, or maybe a bit of both?
+Are you looking for boat swamping rapids or a sit back and relax kind of float, or maybe a bit of both?

-We have what you need.
-The Kicking Horse River is divided into 3 sections – the upper, middle and lower canyons – so whether you want to be digging in hard, or barely paddling at all, we can tailor your raft trip to what suits you best.
+We've got you covered.
+The Kicking Horse River is divided into 3 sections – the upper, middle and lower canyons – so whether you want to be digging in hard, or barely paddling at all, we can tailor your rafting trip to what suits you best.

-Have a look at the charts below for a breakdown of how it works.
+Have a look at the charts below for a breakdown of how rafting on the Kicking Horse River works.